Nutrition in the Patient with Lung Cancer

 |Body weight||Fluid needed|

 *Fluid per day = [body weight (pounds) / 2.21] = average ounces.

 You may need additional fluid if you are experiencing diarrhea, fever, or other increased fluid loss.

 Strategies to Help Lung Cancer Patients Eat Enough Food

-Cultural traditions and expectations regarding “what makes a meal” may need to be modified, such as changing expectations of eating three large meals a day, to planning six small meals instead.
-If simple foods are tolerated better, the patient may consider using nontraditional meal choices; such as pancakes for lunch and scrambled eggs at the evening meal.
-Although some worry about not eating enough at meals if they are snacking more often, snacking has been found to increase total intake without affecting meal intake, especially if snacks are timed approximately two hours before the next meal.13
+Cultural traditions regarding “what makes a meal” may need to be modified in treatment, such as changing expectation of eating three large meals a day, to planning six small meals instead.
+If simple foods are tolerated better, the patient may consider using non-traditional meal choices; such as pancakes for lunch and scrambled eggs at the evening meal.
+Snacking has been found to increase total intake without affecting meal intake, especially if snacks are timed approximately two hours before the next meal.17

-This technique provides a combination of carbohydrates, proteins, and fats.
+A quality snack may be created by combining any two of the following food groups: breads/starches; meats/nuts/beans/eggs; milk/cheese/yogurt dairy products; fruits/vegetables.
+(Table 3) This technique provides a combination of carbohydrates, proteins, and fats.
 The goal for a good quality snack (or small meal) is about 250 calories and about 6 grams of protein.
-Some patients prefer to drink their calories when solid foods are difficult to eat.
+Some patients prefer to drink their calories when appetite is poor.
 Beverages that contain calories and protein can be used as a snack by itself, or as a meal replacement.

 Table 3.
 Examples of Good Quality Snacks

 |Chicken salad on a piece of toast|

 |Yogurt (full fat) with fruit topping|